katychuang/python-data-sci-basics/README.md

-examples of using Python for introductory data science
+examples of using Python for introductory data science concepts

-# Outline
+# Course Outline

 Stage 2: Describing Data